sgkertsos/traffic-sign-classification/README.md

   ![image info](./images/comment_out_data.png)

   **NOTE**
-  This is the selected method to run the application because it saves you time, training the model.
+  This is the selected method to run the application.
+It saves you time because you don't have to train the model yourself.

 * Train the model again.
 The training may take some time.
   In **Dockerfile.gunicorn** comment out the following line: